Distillation Methods and Troubleshooting Wiped Film Evaporators

 How clearSTILL compares to alternatives

 extraktLAB’s clearSTILL has distillate clarity down to the highest level of precision.
-Where standard cannabis distillation equipment requires multiple passes, each in a separate cycle, clearSTILL is capable of two passes in a single contained cycle.
+Where standard distillation equipment requires multiple passes, each in a separate cycle, clearSTILL is capable of two passes in a single contained cycle.
 This means that contamination risk from transfers between passes are eliminated and further increases the chance for high clarity and potency.

 Not only will the dual-stage system of clearSTILL increase the likelihood of a quality product with increased clarity, it is capable of producing double the volume of single stage systems at 4-6 L/hour and drastically decreasing labor costs.